BERATARDIO (BERATARDIO) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 BERATARDIO Historical Price

-According to the latest data gathered on BERATARDIO live price page, the current price of BERATARDIO is 0.00012679USD.
-The circulating supply of BERATARDIO(BERATARDIO) is 1.00B BERATARDIO , giving it a market capitalization of $126.79K.
+According to the latest data gathered on BERATARDIO live price page, the current price of BERATARDIO is 0USD.
+The circulating supply of BERATARDIO(BERATARDIO) is 1.00B BERATARDIO , giving it a market capitalization of $107.58K.

 - 30 Days0.00%$ --$ 0.000282$ 0.000091